charmquirk/Windows-Wii-Cursors/README.md

 ![Wii Cursor for Windows](https://github.com/charmquirk/Windows-Wii-Cursors/blob/main/Wii-Cursors/Wii%20Cursors%20for%20Windows.png?raw=true)

 # Windows-Wii-Cursor
 Replace your default cursor with a Wiimote cursor.
-Install by executing the install.inf file.
+Install by executing the "install.inf" file.
 This is a fork of the Wii Cursor Pack by Suorkndnf.
 I replaced pointers I did not like, such as the "Unavailable" pointer.

 ## Installation